-The bill focuses on improving water quality in Florida by addressing the prevalence and effects of lead in drinking water, particularly in public facilities that receive state funding.
-It mandates the Office of Program Policy Analysis and Government Accountability (OPPAGA) to conduct a comprehensive study on lead exposure, including the amount of lead piping in these facilities, its health impacts, and the financial implications for the state.
-The study must be submitted to the Governor and Legislature by January 1, 2026, and is set to be repealed on June 30, 2026, unless reenacted.
-Additionally, the bill amends existing law to prioritize water quality improvement projects in special flood hazard areas and outlines specific actions for various state departments to combat harmful algal blooms and improve water quality in Lake Okeechobee and the Upper St. Johns River Basin.
+This bill aims to enhance water quality in Florida by addressing the prevalence of lead in drinking water and the management of harmful algal blooms.
+It mandates the Office of Program Policy Analysis and Government Accountability (OPPAGA) to conduct a comprehensive study on lead in drinking water at public facilities receiving state funding, including the effects on health and the financial implications for the state.
+The study must be submitted to the Governor and Legislature by January 1, 2026, and will be repealed on June 30, 2026, unless reenacted.
+Additionally, the bill amends existing law to prioritize water quality improvement projects in special flood hazard areas and outlines specific actions for the Department of Health, the Fish and Wildlife Conservation Commission, and water management districts to combat harmful algal blooms.

 Statutes affected: S 1646 Filed: 403.0673